Aditya-2204/Domain-Adaptation-in-Computer-Vision/README.md

-This research checks if Domain Adaptation is effective in Computer Vision.
-The Domain Adaptation method used is Deep CORAL-Correlation Alignment, which aligns data distributions over different domains.
+** Domain Adaptation in Computer Vision Using Coral Loss

+This research investigates the effectiveness of Domain Adaptation techniques in the field of Computer Vision.
+Specifically, it evaluates the performance of Deep CORAL (Correlation Alignment), a method designed to minimize domain shift by aligning the second-order statistics (covariances) of feature representations across different domains.